 - After two years, a member is 50% vested and may withdraw 50% of employer contributions. - After three years, a member is 75% vested and may withdraw 75% of employer contributions. - After four or more years, a member is 100% vested and may withdraw 100% of employer contributions.

-Distribution is not required by law until age 701⁄2.
+Distribution is not required, except as governed by law.

 Calculating the Benefit